These are some of the day-to-day questions that students may need to know in no particular order.

 Willamette University reports Student Status each semester on a monthly basis to the National Student Clearinghouse.
 Most lenders will request verification from the the Clearinghouse and will receive this information automatically.
 However, if you have a private loan, your lender will likely require you to print a deferment form and have it completed by your institution.
 If that is the case, bring your deferment form to the OSA to process on your behalf.

 2. How do I check my attendance?

-Log into JASON to view your attendance records.
+Log into SAGE to view your attendance records.
 These records are updated as we receive the attendance sheets from the faculty on a weekly basis.
 If you do not see any absences reported, and you know you were absent for the class, the professor may not have turned in the attendance sheet.
 Please check with them.
 Conversely, if you were present for class and were inadvertently marked absent, email your professor to ask them to contact the OSA to correct the absence.
 The attendance policy in the WUCL Student Handbook requires attendance of 75% of regularly scheduled classes.

 3. How do I get a locker?

 All first year law students (1Ls) are assigned a locker.
 2Ls and 3Ls may request a locker during the first week of class from the OSA.
 Lockers are first come, first serve.
 Lockers are assigned for the academic year, and must be cleaned out every summer.
 Students taking summer law classes at WUCL may keep their lockers until mid-July.

 Any letter-graded class that you take will count towards your GPA.
 Make note of the "For GPA" and "Grd Pts" columns on your transcript.
 The "For GPA" column is total number of letter-graded credits that you have taken and completed.
 The "Grd Pts" column is the total of quality points you earned for each of your letter-graded credits.
 Each letter grade carries quality points assigned (see Section 3 of the Handbook).